-Almost every business is realising the importance of personalizing the customer experience.
-Personalisation is especially important for banks, whose customers need to trust the brand and not feel like just another account number.
+Almost every business is realizing the importance of personalizing the customer experience.
+Personalization is especially important for banks, whose customers need to trust the brand and not feel like just another account number.

 Banks can achieve this by creating unique experiences for customers based on past user data.
 This involves collecting data about customers, such as their behaviors and preferences, in order to create and present content in a way that best works for them.
 If your data suggests that a customer has just started a family, you could send them information to help with financial planning for the future.

 Customers increasingly want personalized online tools.
 Some 50% of customers believe that banks should provide tools and services to help customers save money and make financial decisions based on their data.
 Most customers (73%) from this group also felt that these tools would significantly increase their loyalty to the brand.

 By providing personalized digital advice, banks will be integrated into the center of their customers’ financial lives.